sf-wdi-24/rails_bog_app/readme.md

   def create
     # whitelist params and save them to a variable
     creature_params = params.require(:creature).permit(:name, :description)

     # create a new creature from `creature_params`
     creature = Creature.new(creature_params)

-    # if creature saves, redirect to route that displays all creatures
+    # if creature saves, redirect to route that displays ONLY the newly created creature
     if creature.save
       redirect_to creature_path(creature)
       # redirect_to creature_path(creature) is equivalent to: